 - Rigid guidelines and structures imposed by owners within other departments

 - Lack of connections to the delivery tools in the MarTech stack

+Obviously, if true personalization is your goal, then a DMP is not the right tool.
 Another key difference is that the DMP is focused mainly on digital data used to create segments for online campaigns.
-The Customer Data Platform, on the other hand, is about unifying customer data from across all channels and then using that data to engage customers and create a personalized customer experience across all channels – Online, In-App, and In-Store.
+The CDP, on the other hand, is about unifying customer data from across all channels and then using that data to engage customers and create a personalized customer experience across all channels: online, in-app, and in-store.